 1. Window Size / Screen Size

 In my case, I am using the 3.5” PiTFT.
-Using screen means I have 460 by 320 pixels available.
+Using this screen means I have 460 by 320 pixels available.
 This resolution is taking into account LXDE’s menubar.
 So I made sure to set my Window to that size.

 2. Widget Name